-You may receive a warning about an untrusted web-site.
-This is expected, as we are trying to access the web console through secure protocol, without having configured a valid certificate.
+You may receive a warning about an untrusted website.
+This is expected, as you are trying to access the web console through secure protocol, without having configured a valid certificate.
 While you should avoid this in production environment, for this test setup you can go ahead and create an exception for this address.

-Log in using the developer credentials created or obtained in the Setup OpenShift section above.
+Log in using the developer credentials created or obtained in the Setting up Red Hat OpenShift section.

 If you do not see your gateway project, you probably created it with a different user and will need to assign the policy role to to this user.

-Click on "gateway" and you will see the Overview tab.
+Click on the gateway link and you will see the Overview tab.

 OpenShift downloaded the code for APIcast and started the deployment.
 You may see the message Deployment #1 running when the deployment is in progress.

-When the build completes, the UI will refresh and show two instances of APIcast ( 2 pods ) that have been started by OpenShift, as defined in the template.
+When the build completes, the user interface (UI) will refresh and show two instances of APIcast ( 2 pods ) that have been started by OpenShift, as defined in the template.